How to find out the model number of the processor

 The clock frequency of the nuclei depends on the type of processor and may vary to a rather large range.
 Also, processors have a base frequency and maximum frequency in turbo mode with Intel® Turbo Boost technology is turned on.

-Explanation of designations Intel i-series processors
+model number Intel i-series processors explained

 I7 - processor series